Sommerregen/grav-plugin-jscomments/README.md

 ## Installation and Updates

 Installing or updating the `JSComments` plugin can be done in one of two ways.
-Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install jscomments`) or manual install by downloading [this plugin](https://github.com/sommerregen/grav-plugin-jscomments) and extracting all plugin files to
+Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install jscomments`) or a manual install by downloading [this plugin](https://github.com/sommerregen/grav-plugin-jscomments) and extracting all plugin files to

     user/plugins/jscomments